Brenda Carter

-Brenda Joyce Carter (née Canty; born September 10, 1954) is an American politician from Michigan.
-Carter is a Democratic member of Michigan House of Representatives from District 29.
+Brenda Joyce Carter (née Canty; born September 10, 1954) is an American politician serving as a member of the Michigan House of Representatives since 2019, currently representing the 53rd district.
+She is a member of the Democratic Party.

 Early life

 Carter was born on September 10, 1954.
 Carter's father was John H. Canty.
 Carter's mother was Mary S. Wallace.
 Carter is the fifth oldest and she has twelve siblings.
 Carter attended high school in Detroit, Michigan.